civil litigation

 Real estate litigation

-Litigation over real estate may concern disputes over the sale of residential or commercial property, restrictive covenants, easements, earnest money, lease agreements, and landlord-tenant relations.
+Litigation over real estate may concern disputes over the sale of residential or commercial property, representations about the property, or restrictive covenants that limit a property’s use.
 Lance has helped clients protect their property interests in a variety of situations.

 Any number of things can go wrong during the sale of land.
 A dispute may arise over earnest money, a change of heart on the eve of closing, even a simple typo resulting in a misunderstanding over the terms of sale.
-Likewise, landlords and tenants may find themselves in conflict over any number of issues.
-Lance represents buyers, sellers, landlords, and tenants in disputes over the sale or lease of real estate.
+Lance represents buyers and sellers in disputes over the sale of real estate.

 RESTRICTIVE COVENANTS